Box Tying Machinery

 source: https://www.youtube.com/watch?v=BBZxwFgWGHc

-BTW, the store when I lived in Northlake wasn't quite that nice, it was more like a convenience store without too much stock.
+BTW, when I lived in Northlake the Burny Brothers store wasn't quite as nice as it is on the video.
+It was more like a convenience store without too much stock.
 But the thing I remember was something like this:

 source: https://www.ebay.com/itm/256334091091

 The one at Burny Brothers also had a perforated metal hood around it.
-The baked goods at Burny Brothers weren't super fantastic or low priced but they all came in boxes and I thought that machine was really cool.
+The baked goods at Burny Brothers weren't super fantastic or low priced but they all came in boxes and I thought that machine was really cool because when buying more than one box of goodies the cashier would tie the boxes together.

 https://www.youtube.com/watch?v=tOKgKa3fOEw